Experienced Attorneys Help You Secure the Four Main Benefits of Workers’ Compensation

 Your right to medical care for a job-related injury or illness

-You have the right to receive medical treatment for your work-related injury, paid for by your employer.
+Under California’s workers’ compensation law, you have the right to receive all reasonable and necessary medical treatment for your work-related injury or illness, paid for by your employer.
 During the first 30 days of your injury, your employer can tell you where to seek treatment for the first 30 days after they have notice of the injury.
-Under the California Labor Code, if you are not satisfied with the doctor, you may still demand a new medical doctor, chiropractor, or acupuncturist during the 30 days after your injury; your employer must provide you one within five days of the request.
+If you are not satisfied with the medical doctor, chiropractor, or acupuncturist your employer chooses, the California Labor Code allows you to request a new practitioner during the 30 days after your injury.
+Your employer must provide a referral within five days of your request.
 Otherwise, you may select your own.

 If your doctor indicates that you are temporarily unable to return to work, you are entitled to receive wage-replacement benefits while you are recovering from your work-related injury.
 Subject to a time limit, you are entitled to two-thirds of your lost wages as long as your doctor keeps you off work and you are recovering from your injury or illness.

 - Injuries sustained prior to April 19, 2004 — Temporary disability payments are limited to 240 weeks within a five-year period from the date of the injury.

 - Injuries sustained on or after April 19, 2004 — Temporary disability payments are limited to 104 weeks within a two-year period from the date you receive the first temporary disability payment.

 If the time limit passes and you are still unable to return to work, you may be eligible for permanent disability benefits.

 Your right to permanent disability benefits in California